reddyraja86/MicroServices/README.md

 based on the profile we setup different configurations will be picked up by spring application.

 *  <b>Spring CloudConfigserver</b>

 	All the above we are not storing the configuration in central server and all the micro services need a central configuration to 	read these properties.

-Here the configuration is saved in Git repository and Configuration server will read this data from the gut resposritory.
+	Here the configuration is saved in Git repository and Configuration server will read this data from the git resposritory.
 	All the clinet applications will be read the configuration by connecting to configuration server.

+	*  <b>Implementing Cloud Config server</b>

+	Create spring boot configuration server which will read the properties from the GIT Repository.

+	Need to add the config server dependency and Enable the  <b> @EnableDiscoveryClient @EnableConfigServer </b>

+		@SpringBootApplication
+		@EnableDiscoveryClient
+		@EnableConfigServer
+		public class ConfigServerDemoApplication {

+			public static void main(String[] args) {
+				SpringApplication.run(ConfigServerDemoApplication.class, args);
+			}

+		}

+	Add the Git details in application.properties file,
+	Note: Here the application name and properites file in GIT repo should be same

+		spring.application.name=<git properties file name>
+		server.port=8888
+		spring.cloud.config.server.git.uri=https://github.com/reddyraja86/MicroServices.git
+		spring.cloud.config.server.git.username=reddyraja86@gmail.com
+		spring.cloud.config.server.git.password=<passowrd>
+		spring.cloud.config.server.bootstrap=true

+	*  <b>Implementing Cloud Config client</b>

+	This will read the properties from the config server, we need to provide the details of config server here.

+		apartment.owner= John
+		apartment.noofflats=20
+		apartment.location=Hyderabad
+		spring.cloud.config.uri=http://localhost:8888
+		spring.application.name=<name of the confg file in GIT>
+		management.security.enabled=false

 2) Discovery Server
    Here the Eureka Server will act as a discovery server